treethought/cookiecutter-flask-assistant/README.rst

 Get Started
 ------------

-1. Install and pull this repo
+1. Install cookiecutter and pull this repo

     .. code-block:: bash